Skip to content

 Tasks§

-The tasks of the event that has focus are displayed on this tab.
+On this tab, you see the tasks of the event that has focus.
 You can add new tasks to an event and delete existing tasks.

 You can also assign tasks to an event group.
 These tasks are part of the event group and don’t appear on underlying events in that group.